 6. Get to the point

 Ask yourself am I addressing my visitor’s problem?
 Remember the reason why you are writing your content.
 It is to help your customers and potential clients.
 Also, highlight the most important benefit or selling point first!

 7. Don’t forget SEO

 While no one wants to read text stuffed with keywords remember to include words that people will be searching for.
 Write with your customer in mind first and then go through and see if you can add the keywords naturally to the text.
 Remember to also include your keywords in the headings of your copy.

 Do you need help telling your business story?

 Get all the writing tips you need to create copy that converts.
-Sign up for my next six-week course -> clairewinter.info/sellingwithstories
+Join my next Selling with Stories course.

 If you want some free content hints and tips, join my free community.